 - A.A. and N.A. meetings

 Before discharge, you will meet with a counselor to design an aftercare plan that will help you be most successful in your next phase of recovery.
 We will work with you to make sure you understand the whole process and do what we can to make the transition to a new program as seamless as possible.
 Some individuals will enter into an Intensive Outpatient Program (IOP) which will allow them to get treatment while working or going to school.
-This program includes lectures, individual sessions, group counseling, and 12-step meetings.
+This program includes lectures, group counseling, and 12-step meetings.
 Patients will also learn stress management, relapse prevention, and life skills.
 In order to establish a relationship of trust, individuals will work with the same personnel throughout the whole program.
 Others may be at the point where they are ready to discharge home and will be given necessary referrals so that they can continue to get support from traditional outpatient therapy.

 Our inpatient treatment center for barbiturates abuse and related disorders (like depression and trauma) is located in Tukwila near Seattle, Washington, which allows for us to serve residents from all over the SeaTac area, including Renton, Burien, and Des Moines.
 Our treatment center is staffed 24 hours a day by admissions counselors who are standing by to answer your questions.
 Call us today.